 Holzbaur Lab

-Organelle quality control is also essential to maintain healthy neurons.
-We explore the dynamics of autophagy, mitophagy, and lysophagy in neurons, examining biogenesis, cargo capture, trafficking, and cargo degradation.
-Mutations in key genes including PINK1, Parkin, OPTN, TBK1, and LRRK2 disrupt autophagy in neurons, strongly implicating defects in these pathways in neurodegenerative diseases including ALS and Parkinson's.
+Organelle quality control is also essential to maintain neuronal function.
+We explore the dynamics of autophagy, mitophagy, and lysophagy in neurons, examining mechanisms of biogenesis, cargo capture, trafficking, and cargo degradation.
+Mutations in disease-associated genes including PINK1, Parkin, OPTN, TBK1, SQSTM1, and LRRK2 disrupt autophagy in neurons, strongly implicating deficits in these pathways in neurodegenerative diseases including ALS and Parkinson's.

-We focus on mechanistic cell biology, with approaches including: live cell imaging of cytoskeletal and organelle dynamics in primary neurons and human iPSC-derived neurons, in vitro reconstitution assays using TIRF microscopy to obtain single molecule resolution, and analysis of cellular and mouse models of neurodegenerative disease.
+Our focus on mechanistic cell biology utilizes state-of-the-art approaches including: live cell imaging of cytoskeletal and organelle dynamics in human iPSC-derived neurons and astrocytes, in vitro reconstitution assays using TIRF microscopy to obtain single molecule resolution, and analysis of cellular and mouse models of neurodegenerative disease.
 Our lab takes an inclusive and collaborative approach to science, working with exceptional labs at Penn and worldwide, through the Pennsylvania Muscle Institute, the RM1 Mitochondrial Group, and the ASAP Collaborative Science Network.

 Our success is built on our diversity; we are committed to mentoring scientists from a broad array of backgrounds and to supporting and enhancing opportunities for women and under-represented minorities in science.